-- 1. Clone the DSW Deployment Example repository. - 2.
-Check config files (described in Configuration), especially dsw.yml and docker-compose.yml - 3.
+- 1. Clone the DSW Deployment Example repository - 2.
+Check config files (described in Configuration) - 3.
 Run the DSW with Docker compose docker-compose up -d - 4.
 After starting up, we will be able to open the Wizard in our browser on http://localhost:8080 - 5.
 We can use docker-compose logs to see the logs and docker-compose down to stop all the services